 Chart.js is perfectly suited to smaller projects.
-Although armed with only six chart types, open source library Chart.js is the perfect data visualization tool for hobbies and small projects.
-Using HTML 5 canvas elements to render charts, Chart.js creates responsive, flat designs, and is quickly becoming one of the most poplar open-source charting libraries.
+Although armed with only six chart types, Open Source Library Chart.js is the perfect data visualization tool for hobbies and small projects.
+Using HTML 5 canvas elements to render charts, Chart.js creates responsive, flat designs, and is quickly becoming one of the most popular open-source charting libraries.

-It has a library of 21 chart types to choose from and all the processing is done in browser.
+There is a library of 21 chart types to choose from and all the processing is done in the browser.
 So your data is safe.
 RAW is highly customizable and extensible, and can even accept new custom layouts.